-During 2021, the HRCC reflected on the executive compensation advisory vote results from the 2021 AGM and proactively contacted holders of SVS to understand their views.
-Invitations to engage were sent to shareholders representing approximately 49% of the outstanding SVS.
-The Chair of the HRCC and the Chief Human Resources Officer ("CHRO") met with shareholders and the discussions focused on executive compensation.
+In the fourth quarter of 2022 and early 2023, as part of our annual shareholder engagement program, we met with shareholders representing approximately 20% of the outstanding SVS.
+The Chair of the HRCC and the Chief Human Resources Officer ("CHRO") attended these meetings with the objective of providing shareholders with an overview of our executive compensation philosophy and pay-for-performance strategy, and to seek shareholder feedback on our executive compensation program.
 Following the meetings, the shareholder feedback was shared with the HRCC; the HRCC reflected on the input and believes that our executive compensation philosophy, including the focus on appropriately motivating and rewarding the executive leadership team, is generally aligned with shareholder views.
-You can read more about our shareholder engagement initiative below under Say-on-Pay.
+You can read more about our shareholder engagement initiative below under ESG Matters - Shareholder Engagement and Outreach.